constrict0r/unify/README.rst

          validate: false

    # To a playbook from terminal.
-   ansible-playbook -i tests/inventory tests/test-playbook.yml -K -e \
+   ansible-playbook -i inventory my-playbook.yml -K -e \
        "validate=false"

 To prevent any unexpected behaviour, it is recommended to always